Skip to Main Content

 Nursing Community Coalition advocacy in support of nursing education, workforce, and research

-• As a member of the Nursing Community Coalition, APNA:
+• As a member of the Nursing Community Coalition, APNA supported:

-• Sent a letter thanking Senators Peter Welch, Marsha Blackburn, and Angus King, along with Representatives Tracey Mann and Joe Neguse, for introducing the bipartisan and bicameral States Handling Access to Reciprocity for Employment (SHARE) Act.
+• A letter thanking Senators Peter Welch, Marsha Blackburn, and Angus King, along with Representatives Tracey Mann and Joe Neguse, for introducing the bipartisan and bicameral States Handling Access to Reciprocity for Employment (SHARE) Act.

-• Sent a letter thanking Senator Jeff Merkley and Congresswoman Jen Kiggans, along with other supporters, for introducing the bipartisan and bicameral Nursing is a Professional Degree Act and urging its passage this year.
+• A letter thanking Senator Jeff Merkley and Congresswoman Jen Kiggans, along with other supporters, for introducing the bipartisan and bicameral Nursing is a Professional Degree Act and urging its passage this year.

-• Issued a statement applauding the House Appropriations Committee for providing an overall funding increase for the Title VIII Nursing Workforce Development Programs and level funding for the National Institute of Nursing Research.
+• An issued statement applauding the House Appropriations Committee for providing an overall funding increase for the Title VIII Nursing Workforce Development Programs and level funding for the National Institute of Nursing Research.

 Published June 2026.